 Initial review: The objective of the journal is to speed up the decision process without compromising on quality.
 The journal has a double-blind peer review and the peer reviewers may be members of the editorial board or external reviewers.
 The selection of peer reviewers depends on their availability and the subject of the manuscript.
 One-step before the reviewing process, the journal editors use the PLAGIARISM software, Ithenticate (http://www.ithenticate.com/).
 The text similarity score below 20% is acceptable by the journal.
 Also, submissions that are out of scope for the Journal or are of an unacceptably low standard may be rejected without review.
 This reviewing period (announcing to the author or starting the reviewing process) is at most 7 days and reviewing process is done by at least 2 reviewers of the journal.
 It is noteworthy the specified time to review process is approximately 1 to 3 months at most.

-Potentially suitable manuscripts will generally be reviewed by at least two experts in the field with the aim of reaching a first decision as soon as possible.
+Potentially suitable manuscripts will generally be reviewed by at least two reviewers in the field with the aim of reaching a first decision as soon as possible.
 Specialist statistical advisers are used when necessary to ensure that the statistical reasoning in manuscripts is sound.
 Reviewers are asked to declare their competing interests, if any.

 Peer review: JARIE follows Double-Blind Peer Review process.
 Papers that pass the initial review are assigned to a subject Editor, who selects several referees based on their expertise in that particular field.
 At least two referees under a double-blind peer-review process review each paper where both the referees and the authors are kept anonymous.
 Referees are asked to evaluate the paper based on their originality, novelty, clarity, completeness, significance, soundness of methodology and research contribution and relevance to design practices.
 Based on the Review Remarks, the papers may be placed in any one of the categories: